prototypefund/Digital_Bargeld-docs/api-merchant.rst

 current time; similar to what is required to connect to Tor or validate TLS certificates.
-The wallet may rely on the timestamp provided in the HTTP "Date:" header for this purpose, but the customer is expected to check that the time is approximately correct.
+The wallet may rely on the timestamp provided in the HTTP "Date:" header for this purpose, but the customer is expected to check that the time of his machine is approximately correct.

 -----------------------